 When I found myself riding NJ Transit twice daily, I impulsively decided to take and post one photo of the interstate railway a day for the 48 days it was a part of my commute.

-Nearly two years after the project, I still find it rife with insights on my personal creative journey.
+Nearly two years after this project photographing New Jersey Transit, I still find it rife with insights on my personal creative journey.

 I’m not a photographer, but I should still take photos